 At this point of his story, Ken revealed to me some of the injuries he had sustained making a living in such an unorthodox way.
 He was rendered deaf in one ear after an Irishman fought dirty, kicking him in the side of the head whilst Ken had been grounded in the aftermath of an uppercut.
 Ken informed me he avenged this heinous act by ripping out the Irishman’s optic nerve via the side of his neck, blinding him in one eye.
-My face must have betrayed my incredulity at this statement, so Ken pressed some muscular fingers into my neck quite hard, and after a while the vision in my right eye went a little bit fuzzy.
+My face must have betrayed my incredulity, so Ken pressed some muscular fingers into my neck quite hard, and after a while the vision in my right eye went a little bit fuzzy.
 “You see?!” he asked.
 “Ken knows how it all is connected.”
 I stood nonplussed***, impressed by the air of lethality that exuded from the man.

 But Ken was immensely wise, as well as deadly.
 He sprinkled his conversation with pearls of knowledge, and not necessarily in their logical place.
 A harsher critic might have branded them non-sequiturs, but I found that they lent an element of unpredictability to the proceedings.
 Anyway I was thirsty for his remarkable wisdom, and he seemed pleased that he had found such a captive audience.
-Occasionally I would contribute something to the conversation, but I was a mere boy at that point in my life and my experience paled in comparison to Ken’s, so the focus of the chat inevitably returned to him, time and time again.
+Occasionally I would contribute something to the conversation, but I was a mere boy at that point in my life and my experience paled in comparison to Ken’s, so the focus of the chat inevitably returned to him.

 Whilst in Brazil, Ken eventually fought his way to a plane ticket to the USA, and vowed to leave the risky world of no-rules street combat.
 He told me he had secured a job in the very hotel we were in, and in fact was currently on duty as a barman.
 I was shocked by this statement, for I had assumed he was a guest.
 I had certainly never seen a barman bare-chested before, doing mad kung-fu stuff in the corner.